How Long Does Methadone Stay in Urine? Here’s What You Need To Know

 If you are addicted to methadone, seek treatment immediately.
 Find a licensed treatment facility that is staffed by addiction treatment professionals.

+At Epiphany Wellness, we are dedicated to helping those struggling with drug and alcohol addiction.
+With our state-of-the-art drug and alcohol rehab in New Jersey and addiction treatment centers in Tennessee, we offer comprehensive treatment programs to guide individuals into discovering a brighter future.
 Methadone addiction can consume your life to the point where you don’t know how to escape its pull.
 If that sounds like you, you’ll need a team of recovery experts who want to offer you every opportunity to achieve lasting sobriety.
+You are not alone – let us help you find your path.